Updated 8 February 2020

-As I only had two weeks I decided to cram in the best of the best using a Kiwi Experience hop on hop off pass to see the island.
-If you’re thinking of planning a similar trip don’t miss these 6 top destinations!
+As I only had a short amount of I time, I decided to cram in the best of the best using a hop on hop off pass to see just the South Island.
+If you’re thinking of planning a New Zealand South Island tour don’t miss these 6 locations.

 No post about the New Zealand South Island highlights would be complete without mentioning Lake Tekapo.
 Have you ever seen something so beautiful it brought you close to tears?

 That is how I feel about Lake Tekapo.

 Having had the pleasure of visiting twice each time there was something truly magical about staring into the Gatorade blue glacier water with Mount Cook’s snow-capped mountains towering behind in the distance.

 Lake Tekapo is also part of the UNESCO Dark Sky reserve making it one of the best places for stargazing at night.
 Don’t forget to look for the Effy cluster.

 My love affair with the South Island begun with Queenstown.
 Our holiday fling began 30 minutes after landing when I was barreled into the back of a van clutching only a fistful of New Zealand’s finest dollars and my camera.
 Nope, this was not a Takenesque kidnapping but in fact the beginning of a delightful wine tour.
 They don’t call it the Adventure Capital for anything.